norrism/m_shadowban/README.md

         make && make install

-4. Start the InspIRCd server.
+4. Restart the InspIRCd server or load the module from the server:

+        /loadmodule m_shadowban.so

 Usage
 -